-Goals Outcomes Progress December 2019 3.1) To support and oversee the development of comprehensive, high quality and integrated adoption services with our key statutory and non-statutory partners.
-Accuracy of documentation and reports received against standards.
-Accuracy, comprehensiveness and timeliness of submissions to Court.
-Reduced Delays.
-In 2019, services were reviewed on a biannual basis both internally and externally.
-In Q2 the Board completed an internal review of the quality and adequacy of services.
-3.2) To engage effectively with service users and their advocates, service providers, policy makers and government to bring about continuous quality improvements in our adoption services.
+Goals Outcomes Progress December 2019 3.1) To support and oversee the development of comprehensive, high quality and integrated adoption services with our key statutory and non-statutory partners. ensive, edand reports received against standards.a biannual basis both intern externally.
+In Q2 the Board of an internal review of the quiedAccuracy,an internal review of the qui 3.2) To engage effectively with service users and their advocates, service providers, policy makers and government to bring about continuous quality improvements in our adoption services.
 Adherence to planned schedule of meetings/ consultations.
 Timely response to unscheduled meeting requests.
 During 2019, regular meetings with accredited bodies, support and advocacy groups as well as other service providers and state bodies were convened.
 3.3) Maintain active oversight of all accredited agencies, including reaccreditation and registration against approved regulations.
 Statutory Reports filed on time.
 During 2019, all statutory reports were filled on time.